convox/rack/Development.md

 # Convox Rack Development Guide

-Rack is open source with the goal of enabling everyone to understand the platform and to sugguest and contribute improvements.
+Rack is open source with the goal of everyone to understand the platform, provide suggestions, and contribute improvements.

 This guide documents how to:

 * Set up a sandbox development Rack to develop and test infrastructure template changes
-* Set up a local development VM to run, develop and test API changes
+* Set up a local development VM to run, develop, and test API changes
 * Run the Rack unit test suite locally
-* Submitting changes upstream
+* Submit changes upstream
 * Run an AWS integration test suite locally or on a CI server
-* Releasing artifacts to enable `convox rack update`
+* Release artifacts to enable `convox rack update`

 ## Sponsorship and Mentoring

 Developing Rack will incur AWS costs.
-If this is an obstacle for you to contribute you can contact support@convox.com to request sponsorship.
+If this is an obstacle for you to contribute you can contact [support@convox.com](mailto:support@convox.com) to request sponsorship.

 Much of the technical design and implementation in Rack requires understanding of AWS, Docker, Golang, systems engineering and more.
 If you would like to better learn these systems to contribute, you can contact support@convox.com, join the [Public Slack](http://invite.convox.com/), or open up issues on [GitHub](http://github.com/convox/rack) to ask questions and/or request a mentor.